 Build, Test and Continuous Integration

 Elastic Path Commerce is provided as source code.
 Elastic Path Commerce customers regularly extend and customize that source code to meet their unique and evolving business requirements.
 Elastic Path Commerce projects are software development projects requiring software build and integration tools.
-CloudOps for Kubernetes provides that tooling and includes Jenkins pipelines for continuous integration (CI) and continuous deployment (CD) of Elastic Path Commerce code changes.
+CloudOps for Kubernetes provides tooling and includes Jenkins pipelines for continuous integration (CI), promotion and deployment of Elastic Path Commerce code changes.

 With the Jenkins server included in CloudOps for Kubernetes, you can: